 What is RPA?

-The process of automating operations with robots without human interaction with the system is termed as robotic process automation (RPA).
-To understand it better, you can break the term down into three words:
+The process of automating operations with robots without human interaction with the system is termed as robotic process automation (RPA.)
+To understand it better, you can break the term down to three words:

 - Robotic: Actions done by robots where they mimic human actions

-- Process: Represents a set of sequential actions, which leads to the desired result
+- Process: Represents a set of sequential actions that lead to the desired result

-So far, you read that RPA is a technology used to automate tasks that are repetitive in nature, but how does RPA actually work?
+So far, you have read that RPA is a technology used to automate repetitive tasks, but how does RPA actually work?
 The answer is very simple.
-You have various RPA tools through which you can achieve said automation.
-What you basically do is define your logic in any of these tools (logic here means the set of sequential actions required to automate a task).
+You have various RPA tools through which you can achieve the said automation.
+What you basically do is define your logic in any of these tools: logic here means a set of sequential actions that are required to automate a task.
 Once you define the logic and run the RPA tool, the tool initializes a bot.
-This bot takes your logic and performs each of the steps one by one precisely as defined in it.
-If the logic defined is correct, the bot completes the entire task, and automation is achieved.
+This bot takes your logic and performs all steps one by one precisely as defined.
+If the defined logic is correct, the bot completes the entire task and automation is achieved.

-As discussed earlier, RPA is a technology, which can be achieved through various tools.
-Like programming is something that you can do through various languages, such as C, C++, Java, etc., for RPA, there are various RPA tools from different vendors.
+As discussed earlier, RPA is a technology that can be achieved through various tools.
+Programming is something that you can do through various languages, such as C, C++, Java, etc.; similarly, for RPA, there are various RPA tools from different vendors.
 However, a few tools are preferred in the market over others.
 UiPath, Blue Prism, and Automation Anywhere lead the market in the current scenario.
 In this blog, we will be discussing Automation Anywhere.

 Automation Anywhere is one of the most widely used RPA tools in the world.
-The reason behind its popularity is the fact that it is easy to learn Automation Anywhere.
+The reason behind its popularity is the fact that it is easy to learn.
 It is very reliable and highly scalable as well.
 All these factors make it a very desirable tool.

-The tool comes with a wide range of functions, which give it the ability to integrate with various platforms.
-Automation Anywhere is designed to solve complex issues on an enterprise level.
+Automation Anywhere comes with a wide range of functions, which give it the ability to integrate with various platforms.
+Automation Anywhere is designed to solve complex issues at an enterprise level.

 Another reason why a lot of people recommend Automation Anywhere for beginners is the fact that it comes with a trial version, which can be used to learn and get familiarized with the tool.

-Now, let’s dive into Automation Anywhere and talk about its architecture.
+Now, let us dive into Automation Anywhere and talk about its architecture.

 Automation Anywhere architecture is very interesting.
 It has a distributed architecture with centralized management through an entity called a control room.
-Let’s further discuss the different components of the Automation Anywhere architecture.
+Let us further discuss the different components of the Automation Anywhere architecture.

-The architecture comprises three major components as shown in the diagram below.
+The architecture comprises of three major components as shown in the diagram below:

-Let’s dive into these components to understand their role in the Automation Anywhere architecture.
+Let us dive into these components to understand their role in Automation Anywhere architecture.

-Acting exactly as their name suggests, bot creators are the components responsible for the initialization of robots.
+Acting exactly as their name suggests, bot creators are the components that are responsible for the initialization of robots.
 This application is desktop-based and responsible for authenticating against an active control room.
-Bot creators only have permission to download or upload the bots.
-Once configured, these bots can execute the tasks that are required by the developers.
-Because of its magnificent design, multiple developers can instantiate individual tasks, and all of these can be executed together at the same time.
+Bot creators only have the permission to download or upload the bots.
+Once configured, these bots can execute the tasks that are required by developers.
+Because of its magnificent design, multiple developers can instantiate individual tasks and all of these can be executed together at the same time.

-The control room is probably the most important entity of the Automation Anywhere architecture.
+Control room is probably the most important entity of Automation Anywhere architecture.
 As the name suggests, this web server is responsible for controlling the bots created by the bot creators.
-The control room offers features such as user management, source control, automation deployment, etc., and it also provides a dashboard for carrying out all these things.
-These features, provided by the control room, together enable centralized management in the Automation Anywhere architecture.
+Control room offers features such as user management, source control, automation deployment, etc.; it also provides a dashboard for carrying out all these features.
+These features, provided by the control room, together enable centralized management in Automation Anywhere architecture.

-Let’s now talk about licenses while learning about the control room.
-Basically, Automation Anywhere provides two types of licenses.
+Let us now talk about licenses while learning about the control room.
+Basically, Automation Anywhere provides two types of licenses:

 - Dev license: This license enables you to create, edit, and run a bot.

-- Run license: With this license, you will not get any edit access, but you can only run a bot.
+- Run license: With this license, you will only be able to run a bot and not get any edit access.

 Again, you can manage these licenses through the control room.

-This component of the Automation Anywhere architecture is used to execute bots.
-The specialty of it is the fact that it allows for multiple bots to be executed parallelly and achieve automation.
+This component of Automation Anywhere architecture is used to execute bots.
+The specialty of bot runners is the fact that they allow for multiple bots to be executed parallelly and achieve automation.
 This component is installed on Windows machines and works as a runtime client application.
 Bot runners have the ability to create logs and send back the log status to the control room.

-So to sum up, in the Automation Anywhere architecture, there are three components where one creates bots, the second one schedules and prioritizes them, and the final component is responsible for running them.
+So, to sum up, in Automation Anywhere architecture, there are three components where one creates bots, the second one schedules and prioritizes them, and the final component is responsible for running them.

 Preparing for job interviews?
-Have a look at our blog on Automation Anywhere interview questions and excel in your hiring process!
+Have a look at our blog on Automation Anywhere interview questions and excel in interviews!

-Now, let’s discuss a few products of Automation Anywhere, which make it a very interesting RPA tool.
+Now, let us discuss a few products of Automation Anywhere that make it a very interesting RPA tool.
 Automation Anywhere provides three interesting products that give users more functionality and ease of use.
-Let’s check them out.
+Let us check them out.

-IQ Bots is the product that are supposed to be the next level in RPA.
-Remember, this blog discussed earlier that RPA is used for repetitive tasks.
-Now, imagine your robots are getting Artificial Intelligence, where they could learn, make decisions based on algorithms, and extract insights from semi and unstructured data.
-That is exactly what IQ Bots are.
+IQ bots is the product that is supposed to be the next level in RPA.
+As discussed earlier, RPA is used for repetitive tasks.
+Now, imagine your robots are getting artificial intelligence where they could learn, make decisions based on algorithms, and extract insights from semi and unstructured data; that is exactly what IQ bots are.
 They are cognitive bots that can do all of the things mentioned above.

-So far in this Automation Anywhere tutorial, you got familiarized with Automation Anywhere.
-Now, let’s discuss how to install it.
+So far in this Automation Anywhere tutorial, you are familiarized with Automation Anywhere.
+Now, let us discuss how to install it.